igor-elovikov/sd-sex/README.md

 ## Metaprogramming Features

 This is a very powerful feature which allows you to write modular and more expressive code.
-It's based on jinja template engine: https://jinja.palletsprojects.com/
+It's based on Jinja template engine: https://jinja.palletsprojects.com/

-Essentially all the code you write is jinja template which expanded before it goes to compiler.
+Essentially all the code you write is Jinja template which expanded before it goes to compiler.
 So it's like writing a code that write the actual script.
 It can be a little bit confusing at the beginning but it's actually very easy.
 Basically it's just a text processing.

 To check the generated code just click _View Generated Code_ tab in the editor.
 Try to switch to it from time to time to see how your code looks like and to make sure your template doesn't have any errors.
 Every time you switch to this tab plugin tries to expand your template and if there's any errors you see them in console output.